api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 The OEV Network operates as a standard Arbitrum Nitro L2 optimistic-rollup.
 The system ensures transparency and allows verification of the auction process.
-In this marketplace, OEV searchers place bids for the exclusive opportunity to update dAPIs for a short period of time.
+In this marketplace, OEV searchers place bids for the exclusive opportunity to update dApp's data feeds for a short period of time.

 By hosting auctions on-chain, we address two big issues: